tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Operations-on-Blobs.md

 Sets values for system properties defined for a blob.

 [Get Blob Tags](get-blob-tags.md)
-returns all user-defined Blob Index tags for the specified blob, version, or snapshot.
+Returns all user-defined Blob Index tags for the specified blob, version, or snapshot.

 [Set Blob Tags](set-blob-tags.md)
-sets user-defined Blob Index tags for the specified blob as one or more key-value pairs.
+Sets user-defined Blob Index tags for the specified blob as one or more key-value pairs.

 [Find Blobs By Tags](find-blobs-by-tags.md)
 Finds all blobs in the storage account whose tags match a given search expression.